 Opera Theatre of Saint Louis was founded in the spring of 1976 by a small group of opera lovers determined to bring festival-quality opera to the St. Louis area.
 With a budget of $135,000 they presented an 11-performance season of familiar and unconventional operas sung in English by outstanding artists.
 The company has grown enormously since then, but its dedication to high-quality productions of a varied repertory accompanied by members of the Saint Louis Symphony Orchestra continues to this day.
 Following founding general director Richard Gaddes, the company was led from 1985 through 2008, by general director Charles MacKay, with OTSL’s famed late artistic director Colin Graham and music director Stephen Lord.
 Timothy O’Leary was appointed general director when Charles MacKay was named to lead the Santa Fe Opera in October 2008,and acclaimed stage director James Robinson was appointed to succeed Colin Graham.
 Under the leadership of O’Leary, Lord, and Robinson, Opera Theatre continues its commitment to the following company hallmarks:

-Adventurous Repertory: As of 2012 Opera Theatre has presented 22 world premieres (almost all commissioned by OTSL) and 23 American premieres (including this year’s Alice in Wonderland)—which may be the highest percentage of new work in the repertory of any U.S. company.
-Important revivals of American operas like The Death of Klinghoffer, The Ghosts of Versailles, and Nixon in China help keep us in the musical spotlight.
+Adventurous Repertory: As of 2015 Opera Theatre has presented 24 world premieres and 24 American premieres—which may be the highest percentage of new work in the repertory of any US company.
+Important revivals of American operas like Emmeline, The Death of Klinghoffer, The Ghosts of Versailles, and Nixon in China help keep us in the musical spotlight.

 Intimacy: 94% of the seats in our 987-seat theater are closer to the center of the stage than the front row at the Metropolitan Opera, so the audience is close to the action.